Find a mover

 Get references from friends who've recently moved.
 If personal references aren't available, consumer groups, public agencies and associations can help.

 Consider the ProMover program, for instance.
 AMSA created it to help consumers find trustworthy firms.
 Companies that qualify for the ProMover certification must pass an annual background check, and they've historically posted higher BBB ratings than non-ProMover companies.
-Moreover, ProMovers "have five times fewer unresolved complaints," says Rod Davis, senior vice president of enterprise programs at the BBB.
+Moreover, ProMovers "have five times fewer unresolved complaints," says Rod Davis, senior vice president of marketing, programs and partnerships at the BBB.

 Interstate haulers need a Department of Transportation number to operate and be insured.
 Confirm they're roadworthy by calling the Federal Motor Carrier Safety Administration at (800) 832-5660 or go to ProtectYourMove.gov.

-Also check the BBB website at BBB.org for a list of accredited moving companies.
+Also check BBB.org for a list of accredited moving companies.